 We do not consider that the submissions made to the Board, in respect of the Applicant's Further Information submission dated 11 January 2024, raise any significant new issues that the Applicant and the Planning Authority have not already comprehensively dealt with through the Planning Application, Further Information and appeal process.

-It remains our opinion that the proposed Site 4 scheme as presented to the Board under ABP Ref.
-ABP-312642-22 is consistent with all of the relevant policies and objectives of the Dublin City Development Plan 2022 - 2028.
+It remains our opinion that the proposed Site 5 scheme as presented to the board under ABP Ref.
+313947-22 is consistent with all of the relevant policies and objectives the Dublin City Development Plan 2022-2028.